Blog post by Marco Altini

 In this post, we cover a few insights derived from recent research on HRV and the menstrual cycle, including a journal paper just published by Patricia Doyle-Baker and her group at the human performance lab, University of Calgary, using HRV4Training.

-This is the first study ever to monitor HRV daily during the menstrual cycle to understand the impact of different phases of the cycle on autonomic activity (which is crazy if you ask me, considering that it's 2019).
-Anyhow, we are glad HRV4Training made it possible to finally collect real life data with high compliance and I hope this write up will be useful to better analyze your own data or your athlete's data, so that you can include an additional piece of information in the decision making process.
+This is the first study to monitor HRV daily during the menstrual cycle to understand the impact of different phases of the cycle on autonomic activity.
+We are glad HRV4Training made it possible to finally collect real life data with high compliance and I hope this write up will be useful to better analyze your own data or your athlete's data, so that you can include an additional piece of information in the decision making process.

 In literature, the relation between menstrual cycle and HRV is investigated to understand if the menstrual cycle can act as a confounding factor when analyzing HRV data, for example because of changes during the different phases of the cycle that would require to interpret the data differently.
 The first potential confounding effect of the menstrual cycle brought up in literature is at the population level, so for analysis that look at sex differences in HRV features.
 This is not really something too relevant in our case, as we always stress that data should be analyzed at the individual level, with respect to your historical data, and not compared to others (Aubert et al, heart rate variability in athletes).
 Many studies in literature have shown that regulation of the ANS is modified during the menstrual cycle, hence the need to further investigate the relationship with our marker of parasympathetic activity, rMSSD.